rsilveira65/rsilveira65/README.md

-### Hi there 🙋🏾‍♂️
+### Hey there 🙋🏾‍♂️

-I have over a decade years of experience as a DevOps Engineer and come from a Software Engineer background.
-I am also the father of three 🐶 and one human.
-Currently residing in the southern Brazilian city of São Lourenço do Sul.
+DevOps Engineer with 10+ years in the trenches, originally forged in software engineering.
+I build, automate, break, fix, and scale things for a living.

+Proud dad of three 🐶 and one tiny human.

+Currently based in São Lourenço do Sul, soaking up the southern Brazil vibes while shipping reliable systems.

 Please feel free to get in touch, I'll be happy to help! [📨](rsilveiracc@gmail.com)